-Tiffany Israel specializes in the representation of public agencies and serves as City Attorney to the cities of Lawndale and Fillmore as well as General Counsel to the Pleasant Valley Recreation and Park District, the Lawndale Successor Agency, the Lawndale Housing Authority, the Lawndale Cable Usage Corporation and the Fillmore Successor Agency.
+Tiffany Israel specializes in the representation of public agencies and serves as City Attorney to the cities of Fillmore and Murrieta as well as General Counsel to the Pleasant Valley Recreation and Park District and the Fillmore Successor Agency.
 As Fillmore is the sole water and wastewater purveyor within the city, Ms. Israel advises city staff on all legal matters necessary for the operation of these departments.
 Ms. Israel also serves as Special Counsel to the City of Newport Beach.

-Ms. Israel has previously served as the Assistant City Attorney to the City of Palm Springs, Agency and Housing Authority Counsel for the City of Carson, and Assistant Agency Counsel to the Hesperia Community Redevelopment Agency.
+Ms. Israel has previously served as the City Attorney for the City of Lawndale, Assistant City Attorney to the City of Palm Springs, Agency and Housing Authority Counsel for the City of Carson, and Assistant Agency Counsel to the Hesperia Community Redevelopment Agency.

-Before joining the firm, Ms. Israel spent six years advising cities, police departments, school districts and water districts on various matters including Government Tort Claims litigation, civil rights litigation, property acquisition (including eminent domain), land use, environmental compliance, school fees, the formation of community facility districts and construction and breach of contract litigation.
-Ms. Israel also has substantial litigation experience, including extensive law and motion work, in both state and federal courts and administrative proceedings.
+Ms. Israel has also advised cities, police departments, school districts and water districts on various matters including Government Tort Claims litigation, civil rights litigation, property acquisition (including eminent domain), land use, environmental compliance, school fees, the formation of community facility districts and construction and breach of contract litigation.
+Ms. Israel has substantial litigation experience, including extensive law and motion work, in both state and federal courts and administrative proceedings.

 Ms. Israel received her J.D. from the University of San Diego School of Law after graduating cum laude with a B.A. in Political Science from the University of Southern California.